-- Mr. Saeed Ahmed Omran Almazrouei, the Chairman of the Risk Committee, acknowledges his responsibility for the company's Risk Committee Guidance, its operational mechanism review, and ensuring its effectiveness. - The Risk Committee was formed by the Board' decision No. (144) on 28/02/2021.
+- Mr. Abdulla Mubarak Abdulla Mubarak Aldarmaki the Chairman of the Risk Committee acknowledges his responsibility for the company's Risk Committee Guidance, its operational mechanism review, and ensuring its effectiveness. - The Risk Committee was formed by the Board' decision No. (144) on 28/02/2021.
 The main purpose of the Risk Committee is to develop comprehensive strategies and policies for risk management that are consistent with the nature and size of the company's activities, to monitor their implementation, and to review and update them based on the changing internal and external factors affecting the company.
 It aims to maintain an acceptable level of risks that the company may face, ensuring that the company does not exceed this level.
 The committee oversees the company's risk management framework and evaluates the effectiveness of the framework and mechanisms for identifying and monitoring risks.
-It provides guidance to management, as needed, to help improve its risk management practices and/or mitigate certain risks.
-The committee also seeks assurance from executive management and internal audit that risk processes and systems are operating effectively with appropriate controls and adherence to approved policies, in addition to having periodic reports on the company's risks. - The Risk Committee consists of the following excellence's: HE / Saeed Ahmed Omran Almazrouei
+It provides guidance to management, as needed; to help improve its risk management practices and/or mitigate certain risks.
+The committee also seeks assurance from executive management and internal audit that risk processes and systems operate effectively with appropriate controls and adherence to approved policies, in addition to having periodic reports on the company's risks. - The Risk Committee consists of the following excellence: